ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_device_config.rst

 interface_allow_access
 ++++++++++++++++++++++

-- Description: Specify what protocols are allowed on the interface, comma-sepeareted list (see examples)
+- Description: Specify what protocols are allowed on the interface, comma-separated list (see examples).